mikeumus/eloquent-javascript-with-mikeumus/program_structure,_chapter_2.md

 // → 1024
 ```

-The counter could also start at $$1$$ and check for $$<= 10$$, but, for reasons that will become apparent in Chapter 4, it is a good idea to get used to counting from 0.
+The counter could also start at {% math %}1{% endmath %} and check for <= 10, but, for reasons that will become apparent in Chapter 4, it is a good idea to get used to counting from 0.

 The `do` loop is a control structure similar to the `while` loop.
 It differs only on one point: a `do` loop always executes its body at least once, and it starts testing whether it should stop only after that first execution.
 To reflect this, the test appears after the body of the loop: